 The ECtHR found in favour of the applicant.

 In the judgement Y.I v.
 Russia of 25/02/2020 the applicant who was drug addict on treatment had been deprived of parental authority over her children, of which the two youngest placed in public care – violation of the Article 8.

-But no violation in the judgement 30.6.2020 Ilya Lyapin, when the applicant, a natural father divested of parental rights due to voluntary and prolonged separation from child, who was well integrated into mother’s new family from an early age.
+But no violation in the judgement of 30.6.2020 Ilya Lyapin, in which the applicant, a natural father, was divested of parental rights due to voluntary and prolonged separation from child, who had been well integrated into mother’s new family from an early age.